Quality, hardwood toys, made fresh daily since 1973!

 Sadly, Papa Don passed away unexpectedly in 2009 while hiking in the mountains with our mom.
 When he wasn't making toys, Papa Don loved to hike in the woods, covering more than a thousand miles of Pacific Northwest trails over the years.

 Today, I make the toys and sell them primarily online and at a few select craft shows in Oregon.
-I'm proud to be carrying on Papa Don's tradition of providing children with heirloom-quality, natural wooden toys.
+I'm proud to be carrying on my parents' tradition of providing children with heirloom-quality, natural wooden toys.